Kelvinskell/pymetrics/README.md

 3. ##### Log File Analysis
  - pymetrics searches specified log files and extracts useful information for logging.
    - By default, pymetrics only analyses a handful of log files.
 But other log files can be included in the configuration file.
-   - Only the files present in the configuration file can be parsed by the script.
+   - Only the files present in the configuration file can be parsed by the program.
  - pymetrics also specially analyses Web server logs, if present, and collects useful metrics from them.

 4. ##### Log Access
  - pymetrics logs a report each time it is executed.
- - The access log information contains the date, time and user who executed the script.
+ - The access log information contains the date, time and user who executed the program.
 This can be useful for auditing purposes.
 This is stored in the *access.log* file.